Knot (unit): Usage

 The speeds of vehicles relative to the fluids in which they travel (boat speeds and air speeds) can be measured in knots.
 For consistency, the speeds of navigational fluids (ocean currents, tidal streams, river currents, and wind speeds) are also measured in knots.
 Thus, speed over the ground (SOG; ground speed (GS) in aircraft) and rate of progress towards a distant point ("velocity made good", VMG) can also be given in knots.
-Since 1979, the International Civil Aviation Organization list the knot as permitted for temporary use in aviation, but no end date to the temporary period has been agreed as of 2024.
+Since 1979, the International Civil Aviation Organization lists the knot as permitted for temporary use in aviation, but no end date to the temporary period has been agreed as of 2024.

 Origin

 Until the mid-19th century, vessel speed at sea was measured using a chip log.
 This consisted of a wooden panel, attached by line to a reel, and weighted on one edge to float perpendicularly to the water surface and thus present substantial resistance to the water moving around it.
 The chip log was cast over the stern of the moving vessel and the line allowed to pay out.
 Knots tied at a distance of 47 ft 3 in from each other, passed through a sailor's fingers, while another sailor used a 30-second sand-glass (28-second sand-glass is the currently accepted timing) to time the operation.
 The knot count would be reported and used in the sailing master's dead reckoning and navigation.

 This method gives a value for the knot of 20+1/4 in/s.
 The difference from the modern definition is less than 0.02%.